Code-Institute-Submissions/Upon-Wonder/README.md

 * When testing my website I noticed that the alert message that is suppose to show when sending a message from the contact page didn't work on private tablet or phone device.
 When I turned to google to try to find an answear the answears there prompted to use javascript to correct this issue.
-However this is something out of my knowledge for the moment so the bug still excist.
+However this is something out of my knowledge for the moment so the bug still exist.
 Hopefully in the future of this course I will be able to fix this bug and make it work properly on all devices.